TakahikoKawasaki/nv-jdo/README.md

 // The example here creates a DAO dedicated to Customer class.
 JdoDao<Customer> dao = new JdoDao<Customer>(Customer.class);

+// or a DAO can be created by 'create' method.
+JdoDao<Customer> dao = JdoDao.create(Customer.class);

 // Use the DAO.

 // (1) Create an entity.